-The Treasury's New Zealand Debt Management Function has the objective of minimising the Crown’s borrowing costs over the long-term with due consideration to risk, while ensuring ongoing access to debt funding markets.
+The objective of New Zealand Debt Management (NZDM) is to minimise the Crown’s borrowing costs over the long-term with due consideration to risk, while ensuring ongoing access to debt funding markets.

 Core principles and achieving a balance between the following three goals:#

 - Nominal Bonds: Remains the primary funding instrument.
 For the 2022/23 fiscal year, issuance will be across multiple points on the curve, with a focus on building up benchmark bond lines.

 - Green Bonds: New Zealand will issue its first Sovereign Green Bond in late 2022, with details of the framework available in September 2022 quarter.
 Green Bonds are nominal bonds issued in a green format.

 - Inflation-Indexed Bonds (IIBs): More flexible approach to issuance and new single price auction method are in operation.
 Further steps to improve market function include: a tap syndication of the 2035 IIB alongside a buyback of the 2025 IIB is expected prior to 31 December 2022, along with individual IIB line capacity limits raised to NZ$10 billion.